UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

-Notes: Here, we have plotted the IMDB Rating against the row number in the dataframe (remember that when you reset the index of a dataframe a new column is created with the previous index / row number).
+Notes: Here, we have plotted the IMDB Rating against the row number in the dataframe (remember that when you reset the index of a dataframe a new column is created with the previous index/row number).

 Unless the data had been ordered in a specific manner previously, we would expect there to be no relationship between these two dataframe